tigerpadla/code_mastery/README.md

 ## Acknowledgements

-- **Code Institute** - For the Full Stack Developer curriculum and capstone project framework
+- **Code Institute** - For the Full Stack Developer curriculum and the opportunity to build this capstone project
-- **GitHub Copilot** - AI pair programming assistant that significantly accelerated development, debugging, and documentation
+- **GitHub Copilot** - AI pair programming assistant that helped accelerate development, debugging, and documentation
-- **Bootcamp Facilitator** - For guidance and feedback throughout the project
+- **Dillon McCaffrey** - For guidance and feedback throughout the bootcamp and this project
 - **Code Institute Staff and Students** - For support and problem-solving assistance

 ---